Marv2/anax-lite/README.md

-Student project, Anax-lite framework for the course OOPHP at BTH
+Student project, creating a basic Anax-lite framework for the course OOPHP at BTH